S555811/assignment2-yeluri/README.md

 ***
 # Tables
+ 4 cities that you would recommend someone visit

 | Name of the city | location to visit | amount of time |
 | ---              | ---               | ---            |
 | Hyderabad        | Birla Mandir      | 2 hours        |